ayomiidoherty/Data-Analysis-Projects/README.md

 # Lowest Performing Month

-**February** consistently emerged as the lowest performing month across all four products.
+**February** consistently emerged as the lowest-performing month across all four products.
 This suggests that there might be a seasonal dip in demand during this period, possibly due to factors like post-holiday season reductions in purchasing behavior or other external variables influencing consumer purchasing decisions.